 Allergic rhinitis and hay fever – causes Auckland District Health Board Clinical Immunology and Allergy – Healthpoint, NZ

 Hay fever HealthInfo Canterbury, NZ

 Hay fever Better Health Channel, Australia

 Hay fever and seasonal allergies Patient Info, UK

 - Hay fever (allergic rhinitis) Australasian Society of Clinical Immunology and Allergy (ASCIA)

-- Specific allergen immunotherapy (AIT) environmental (inhaled) allergies The Paediatric Society of New Zealand and New Zealand Child & Youth Clinical Network
+- Specific allergen immunotherapy (AIT) environmental (inhaled) allergies The Paediatric Society of NZ and NZ Child & Youth Clinical Network

 - Allergic rhinitis Patient Info, UK